Sharp bounds on Helmholtz impedance-to-impedance maps and application to overlapping domain decomposition: Acknowledgements

 \section{Acknowledgements}

-DL and EAS acknowledge support from EPSRC grant EP/R005591/1, thank Jeffrey Galkowski (University College London) for useful discussions, and thank Ivan Graham (University of Bath) for reading and commenting on an earlier draft of the paper.
+DL and EAS acknowledge support from EPSRC grant EP/R005591/1, thank Jeffrey Galkowski (University College London) for useful discussions, thank Ivan Graham (University of Bath) for reading and commenting on an earlier draft of the paper, {and thank the referee for their careful reading of the paper and helpful comments.}